Kate Stanworth

 I have built long-term relationships of trust and collaboration with individuals and communities as far and wide as Somaliland and Argentina, and am motivated by a desire to connect emotionally with the people I photograph, and to understand their struggles, dreams and aspirations.

-Since returning to live in the UK in 2010 I have worked for a wide range of clients – predominantly NGOs – in the UK and abroad, as well as pursuing my long-term personal photography projects.
+I work for a wide range of clients – predominantly NGOs – in the UK and abroad, as well as publishing editorial stories and pursuing long-term personal photography projects.

 I have led photography workshops for diverse groups including young Somalis at the Hargeisa International Book Fair, summer school students at Oxford and Cambridge Universities, young displaced people in the UK in collaboration with Big Leaf Foundation, and my local neighbours in South London.
 I attended facilitator training in participatory photography methods at PhotoVoice, London, in 2019.